Marcelosmbrrr/devops/README.md

 ### Local Usage

-To test Jenkins locally, was used a Container with all the resources needed to run Laravel, configured from the Dockerfile.jenkins and docker-compose.jenkins.yml
+To test Jenkins locally, was used a Container with all the resources needed to run Laravel, configured from the Dockerfile.jenkins and docker-compose.jenkins.yml.
+By default, Jenkins will be accessible on localhost port 8080.

 ```
 docker-compose -f docker-compose.jenkins.yml up -d